 I used a red micro-dot as the binding for this quilt to give a tiny bit more red to the design.
 I purposely made the binding small though, to keep it minimal.

-These blocks could be used in all kinds of ways.
+These Christmas tree quilt blocks could be used in all kinds of ways.
 They’re SO quick to assemble that you could make a whole forest really quickly.
 I plan to make a couple more pillows or a table runner.
 I also made a block into a little mini patchwork tag/ornament.

 I have a tutorial for the ornament assembly, as well as another little tree block over at the U-Create blog this week.
 Patchwork Tree Ornament tutorial here.

-Have fun making them!
+Have fun making your Christmas tree quilt blocks!
 And if you make some of your own share them on my Facebook page or tag them with the hashtag #holidaypatchworkforest.
 I’d love to see all the variations!